its-saeed/scilla-parser/README.md

 # Usage
 This library parses the s-expression of a contract.
 There are two options:
 1. Use `Contract::from_path` and pass a contract path.
-This function will automatically call `scilla-fmt` through docker to generate the s-expression needed to parsed the contract.
+This function will automatically call `scilla-fmt` through docker to generate the s-expression needed to parse the contract.
 2. Parse a string (slice) to a contract.
 The string is supposed to have the s-expression of a contract.

 ## To parse a Scilla file: